SystemsApproach/security/systems.rst

 an SSH connection.
 The mechanism is called *port forwarding* because when messages arrive at the well-known SSH port on the server, SSH first decrypts the contents and then “forwards” the data to the actual port at which the server is listening.

-This is just another sort of tunnel, which in this case happens to provide confidentiality and authentication.
-It’s possible to provide a form of virtual private network (VPN) using SSH tunnels in this way.
+This is effectively a tunnel, which in this case happens to provide confidentiality and authentication.
+(In practice, it ma also get you through a corporate firewall, which leaves port 22 open.)
+It is possible to provide a kind of virtual private network (VPN) using SSH tunnels in this way.
+But unlike the VPN mechanism described in the next section, it is a tunnel to a single remote machine rather than to a remote network.
+The latter gives you access to *any* machine on the local network.

 9.3 IP Security (IPsec)
 -------------------------